 Probably the cheapest way to help you get a good night’s sleep is with a pair of earbuds.
 Achieving complete silence is impossible, even with the best earbuds; this is because your skull and bones conduct sound as well.
 However, Earbuds can certainly help.

 A little known fact about earbuds is that they come with a Noise Reduction Rating (NRR), making it easier to pick earbuds that will effectively block noise.
 Check out this guide for the best guide into soundproofing for your ears.

 2. Kill noise with neighbourly kindness

-As Apartment Therapy advise the best way to approach a noisy neighbor is with kindness – the last thing you want to do is rub them the wrong way.
-If this approach fails, then talk to your landlord, and as a last resort, lodge a formal noise complaint with your local council.
+As Apartment Therapy advise the best way to approach a noisy neighbour is with kindness – the last thing you want to do is rub them the wrong way.
+If this approach fails, then talk to your landlord.
+It is quite common for tenants of rental or shared freehold flats / apartments to remove carpets and replace with hard flooring.
+This can be hugely disruptive to the dwelling below.
+Impact noise from footfall is horrible.
+Replacing carpet with hard flooring can contravene the property lease, so be sure to check the lease if you are suffering from footstep noise coming through your ceiling.
+As a last resort, lodge a formal noise complaint with your local council.
 Check out this guide on how to approach neighbourly noise disputes:

 3. Consider a white-noise machine

 Many swear by the magical powers of white noise machines.

 White noise is broad-band noise signals played as a constant.
 Put simply, white noise machines drown out other noises in your immediate environment that might interfere with you falling asleep, or while you are asleep.

 By playing a non-distractive form of noise, white machines divert your attention by masking disruptive noise sources.
 Here is a good guide to white noise machines to help you choose the best machine for your needs.
 Some ‘sound masking‘ systems can even be tuned to cover certain frequencies of sound.